Web Accessibility Policy Statements : Best Practices

 Here, Capital One simply starts by saying that they're committed to following WCAG and ARIA specifications.
 Note they don't get into even what version or level.
 Then, how to get in touch with them.
 Finally, they show off their goodwill toward people with disabilities - actions speak louder than words.
 Simple.

 Now, in Capital One's case, they have already been through a full audit and remediation process.
 That is likely not your situation, else you wouldn't be reading this.
+Regardless.
+The answer is YES.
+Not having a website accessibility statement communicates that you're ignorant of this issue and that you don't care about them.

 If you are at the front-end of this process and your site has not been fully audited and remediated, then to start you're going to want to instead express your intent.... "we are in the process of.... our goal is to..."